0. Introduction

 6.2.2.1 General

-XXX maintains a documented procedure (Refer internal Audit) to define responsibilities for planning, conducting, and documenting internal audits.
+The organization conducts internal audits at planned intervals to determine whether the quality management system conforms to the planned arrangements, to the requirements of ISO 9001 and to the quality management system requirements established by the Organization, and that it is effectively implemented and maintained.
+An audit program is planned, taking into consideration the status and importance of the processes and areas to be audited, as well as the results of previous audits.
+The audit criteria, scope, frequency, and methods are defined through documented procedures and relevant records.
+Selection of auditors and conduct of audits ensure objectivity and impartiality of the audit process.
+Auditors do not audit their own work.
+The responsibilities and requirements for planning and conducting audits, and for reporting results and retaining documented information are defined in a documented procedure.
+The management responsible for the area being audited ensures that corrections and corrective actions are taken without undue delay to eliminate detected nonconformities and their causes.
+Follow-up activities include the verification of actions taken and the reporting of verification results.
+Documented information is retained by the Management Representative as evidence of the implementation of audit programs and audit results.
+Results of internal audits are reported to the higher management in review meetings.
+XXX maintains a documented procedure (Refer to internal Audit) to define responsibilities for planning, conducting, and documenting internal audits.
 Audits verify that the Quality Management System is effectively implemented and maintained and conforms to the requirements of this specification.
-The planning of internal audits takes into consideration the results of previous audits and criticality of the process being audited.
-XXX identifies the audit criteria, scope, frequency, and methods to ensure that all process of the Quality Management System claiming conformity to the requirements of this specification are audited at least every 12 months.
-Outsourced activities that impact the quality of the product and that are performed at the XXX facility included as part of the internal audit of the XXX.
+The planning of internal audits takes into consideration the results of previous audits and the criticality of the process being audited.
+XXX identifies the audit criteria, scope, frequency, and methods to ensure that all processes of the Quality Management System claiming conformity to the requirements of this specification are audited at least every 12 months.
+Outsourced activities that impact the quality of the product and that are performed at the XXX facility are included as part of the internal audit of the XXX.

 6.2.2.2 Performance of Internal Audit

-Audits performed by competent personnel (Refer 4.3.2.2) independent of those who performed or directly supervised the activity being audited to ensure objectivity and impartiality of the audit process.
+Audits performed by competent personnel independent of those who performed or directly supervised the activity being audited to ensure objectivity and impartiality of the audit process.
 Records of the audits provide objective evidence that the Quality Management System is implemented and maintained.
-All process of the Quality Management System required meeting this specification audited prior to claiming conformance to the requirements of this specification.
+All processes of the Quality Management System required to meet this specification are audited before claiming conformance to the requirements of this specification.

 6.2.2.3 Audit Review and Closure

 XXX identifies response times for addressing detected nonconformities.
-The management responsible for the area being audited ensures that any necessary corrections and corrective actions follow the requirements of (Refer 6.4.2).
-The results of internal audits and the status of corrective actions are reported in the management review (Refer 6.5).
+The management responsible for the area being audited ensures that any necessary corrections and corrective actions follow the requirements of corrective action.
+The results of internal audits and the status of corrective actions are reported in the management review.
 Records of internal audits are maintained.

 6.3 Analysis of data

-Individual department heads analyse and evaluate data and information generated from customer feedbacks, complaints, service reports, and supplier evaluation records, achievement of quality objectives, risks & opportunities.
+Individual department heads analyse and evaluate data and information generated from customer feedback, complaints, service reports, and supplier evaluation records, achievement of quality objectives, risks & opportunities.
 Needs for improvements are identified based on the analysis and evaluation.
 XXX maintains a documented procedure (Refer Analysis of Data) for the identification, collection, and analysis of data to demonstrate the suitability and effectiveness of the Quality Management System.
-The analysis includes data generated from monitoring and measurement, internal audits (Refer 6.2.2), management reviews, and other relevant sources.
+The analysis includes data generated from monitoring and measurement, internal audits, management reviews, and other relevant sources.

 The data analysis output provides information relating to:

-3. Nonconformities and product failures identified after delivery or use, provided the product or documented evidence is available to facilitate the determination of the cause (Refer 05.10);
+- Nonconformities and product failures identified after delivery or use, provided the product or documented evidence is available to facilitate the determination of the cause;

-4. Characteristics and trends of processes and products including opportunities for preventive action (Refer 6.4.3);
+- Characteristics and trends of processes and products including opportunities for preventive action;

 XXX uses data to evaluate where continual improvement of the effectiveness of the Quality Management System can be made.